mokuda2/senioryearreflection/_posts/2023-04-04-A-Spark-of-Fire.md

 About a week after I last texted Jonah, he texted me out of the blue saying that he had a pretty stressful week at work and that he was sorry for pushing me out.
 I texted him back that I understood that life gets busy and to let me know instead of leaving me hanging.

-He and I planned on watching Your Name today.
+He and I planned on watching "Your Name" today.
 I was definitely more on guard with my feelings though.
 I felt like it was a first date all over again.
 I picked him up at his place and headed to campus.

 “Long time, no see,” I said as he hopped into the car.